We chat to past student, Zack Gibbons, about how passing the CEH and Premium Cyber Security Collection has helped to advance his career.

 Tell us about what the training was actually like

 So, it was a mixture of theory and practical - you have your labs in there as well.
-The labs are great for giving you a kickstart and the knowledge, but you do need to go out there and keep studying in your own time.
+The labs are great for giving you a kickstart and the knowledge, but you do need to keep studying in your own time.
 They suggested Kali Linux to practise on and they give you a Kali Linux to play on within the lab platform so it's a good way to get familiar with how stuff works.
 The course gives you great content and the push to keep researching and learning by yourself.

 Did you look into any other courses?

-I did look at other courses, but the CEH and Premium Cyber Security Collection were always the one I wanted to go for.
+I did look at other courses, but the CEH and Premium Cyber Security Collection were always the ones I wanted to go for.
 They were the most in tune with what I enjoyed doing and essentially gave me a bit of paperwork to prove to employers that I know my stuff.

 In my current role, the qualification has given me more opportunities to move into new security roles, which was the main motivation behind doing the training.
 I knew the qualifications would give me the opportunity to do more security based stuff at work and develop that way.
 It worked, as I'm now using what I learnt through the CEH training and premium Cyber Security Collection practically in my day to day role.